Florina

 Florina (Φλώρινα, Flórina; known also by some alternative names) is a town and municipality in the mountainous northwestern Macedonia, Greece.
 Its motto is, 'Where Greece begins'.

 The town of Florina is the capital of the Florina regional unit and also the seat of the eponymous municipality.
 It belongs to the administrative region of Western Macedonia.
-The town's population is 17,686 people (2011 census).
-It is in a wooded valley about 13 km south of the international border of Greece with the Republic of North Macedonia.
+The town's population is 17,188 people (2021 census).
+It is in a wooded valley about 13 km south of the international border of Greece with North Macedonia.

 Geography

 Florina is the gateway to the Prespa Lakes and, until the modernisation of the road system, of the old town of Kastoria.
 It is located west of Edessa, northwest of Kozani, and northeast of Ioannina and Kastoria cities.
 Outside the Greek borders it is in proximity to Korçë in Albania and Bitola in North Macedonia.
 The nearest airports are situated to the east and the south (in Kozani).
 The mountains of Verno lie to the southwest and Varnous to the northwest.

 Winters bring heavy snow and long periods of temperature below freezing point.
 Furthermore, the town and the surrounding valley is usually covered in thick fog during the winter months that may last even for weeks under specific conditions.
 During the summer months it becomes a busy market town with an economy boosted by summer and, mostly, winter tourism due to the heavy snowfalls and the nearby ski resorts.

 Even though Florina was the site of the first rail line built in the southern Ottoman provinces in the late 19th century, its rail system remains undeveloped.
 Today, Florina is linked by a single track standard gauge line to Thessaloniki and Bitola, and to Kozani (meter gauge) where it was intended to continue south and link up with the terminal in Kalambaka, in Thessaly but this did not proceed due to the 1930s financial crisis.

 Florina is passed by GR-2 (Lake Prespa – Edessa) and GR-3/E65 (Kozani – Florina – Niki – Bitola).
-The new Motorway 27 (A27) will run east of Florina with its Florina-Niki segment already operational since 2015.
+The new A27 motorway will run east of Florina with its Florina–Niki segment already operational since 2015.
 The historic Via Egnatia is situated to the east.

 Climate

 Florina is one of the coldest towns in Greece, because of its elevation and geographic position.
-Heavy snowfalls, thick fog and below-freezing temperatures are common during the winter months, while the summers are mild.
-Under the Köppen climate classification, Florina has a humid subtropical climate (Cfa) with strong hot-summer continental climate (Dfa) influences.
+Snowfalls, sometimes heavy, thick fog and below-freezing temperatures are common during the winter months, while the summers are warm to hot.
+Under the Köppen climate classification, Florina has a humid subtropical climate (Cfa), bordering on a humid continental climate (Dfa).